 I like to think of SaxWorld & JazzWorld as being a community of learning.
 We have such a good spirit within each ensemble and we have fun each & every week as we explore & enjoy new music together.
 Above all, there is an attidude of mutual encouragement.

-Saxophone Ensembles are unique, in sound but also with regard to the ever expanding repertoire that is being written for this fabulous family of Instruments.
-Do get in touch if you would like to become a part of SaxWorld.
+Saxophone & Jazz Ensembles are unique, in sound but also with regard to the ever expanding repertoire that is being written for them.
+We live in an exciting time where music is all around us and is expanding constantly.